hannahkm/hannahkm.github.io/content/_index.md

 created a Flipper program for the Instagram Consumer Experience team to assist with visualizing and debugging an internal framework.

 **Facebook University (now called Meta University)** -- may 2021 - aug 2021
-created a personal itinerary planning app for android. allows users to create trips,check the weather, search popular destinations, and share with other users.
+created a personal itinerary planning app for android. allows users to create trips, check the weather, search popular destinations, and share with other users.

 ## the fun side